ratulb/arrows/README.md

 # Arrows
-An actor framework in rust with message durability and ingestion order processing of of messages.
+An actor framework in rust with message durability and ingestion order processing of messages.
 Message persistence via an embedded sqlite instance.
-Message content can be text or binary(Vec<u8>).
+Message content can be text or binary.
  Messages themselves get stored as binany in the backing store.

 ```rust
 use crate::{Actor, Mail, Msg, Producer};